Who I Am

 Akhnai Pizza is my contemporary retelling of this tale.
 The characters argue over the best pizza in the city.
 Instead of a tree getting up and walking away, one of Pittsburgh’s famous bridges steps off its moorings.
 Throughout, I focus on the characters, what they are feeling, what they want, and how a friendly argument descends into mistrust.

 Want to know what happens next?
 Support visual biblical story telling and find out!

 But even more important than that, be part of the story.

 Help bring Jewish texts and modern storytelling together.

 Why is Akhnai Pizza Important?

-Akhnai Pizza is important for two reasons.
-First, it is written for readers who like graphic novels and comic books who might not know much about Jewish texts – yet!
+Akhnai Pizza will be the first of several stories that I will produce.
+It is written for readers who like graphic novels and comic books who might not know much about Jewish texts – yet!
 My stories are not just another illustration of Jewish literature.
 My stories reinterpret them for new readers.
 In Akhnai Pizza friends discuss the best pizza in the city, they argue over sports – just like the rest of us.
 But the story also explores human nature, why we lose friendships, and maybe what we can do about it.
 A comic book is the ideal form to tell that story.
 And it all starts with an innocent question, “What makes Akhnai Pizza the best?”

-And that brings me to the second reason Akhnai Pizza is important.
+And that brings me to the second reason Akhnai Pizza and future illustrated stories are important.
 Comic books and Graphic novels do not lack for Jewish content.
 From Maus to recent visual editions of Anne Frank’s Diary, the Jewish imagination is thriving.
 Akhnai Pizza contributes to our collective imagination in another way.
 It makes direct connections to our written and spoken traditions and our lived experience using a popular form – visual story telling.